SoSoGay talks to O-Town: "Would people actually want us back?"

 But before we talk music, one thing has to be cleared up.
 With Ashley having forged a career as an actor in his post-O Town years, he has also recently returned to music, with a project entitled Mansions of Arcadia.
 Having already stated in previous interviews that Ashley had given them his blessing to resurrect O Town, how do the boys feel about O Town’s future as a quartet?

 While the band are clear that people will perceive O Town as a reunion project, Erik is quick to clear up that misconception.
 ‘O Town now does not feel the same as it did back then.
 There are four of us, so it is not a reunion.
-We have pieced together the project with o town2our own formula, we are like a brand new band.’
+We have pieced together the project with our own formula, we are like a brand new band.’

 Although his statement is more than valid, to the fans who loved them from the very start, there will always be a wish to see the final five together once again.
 Aware of this demand, Trevor continues, ‘He (Ashley) is a part of O Town, so we would welcome him back with open arms.
 But for now, we want to just push forward as four as we feel that what we are doing is very special.’